IncludeKyle/JavaQuizFinal/Template-for-Quiz-Questions.md

-# Template for the questions in our test bank:
+## Template for the questions in our test bank:
 A question must be marked with a '?' symbol and remain on 1 line.
-Correct answer must be marked with a '<' symbol, each answer should also be 1 line.
+A Correct answer must also be only 1 line and be marked with a '<' symbol.
 Separate each question block with a '$' symbol.
 ***
 * ?
 What is a static method?
 * (A) Answer 1
 * (B) Answer 2<